Lana Del Rey: Religion

-Del Rey has stated that she believes in God.
-She told The Quietus in 2011, "My understanding of God has come from my own personal experiences...because I was in trouble so many times in New York that if you were me, you would believe in God too...I dunno about congregating once a week in a church and all that, but when I heard there is a divine power you can call on, I did.
-I suppose my approach to religion is like my approach to music – I take what I want and leave the rest."
+Del Rey has said that she believes in God.
+She told The Quietus in 2011, "My understanding of God has come from my own personal experiences... because I was in trouble so many times in New York that if you were me, you would believe in God too...
+I dunno about congregating once a week in a church and all that, but when I heard there is a divine power you can call on, I did.
+I suppose my approach to religion is like my approach to music–I take what I want and leave the rest."
 Lana Del Rey featured megachurch pastor Judah Smith on her 2023 album, Did You Know That There's a Tunnel Under Ocean Blvd.
-She has been involved with his church, which is known as Churchome.
-Smith officiated Del Rey’s wedding in 2024.
+She has been involved with his church, known as Churchome.
+Smith officiated Del Rey's wedding in 2024.